 The proposed actions were more fully developed through public scoping and subsequent refinement of requirements by the action proponent.
 Ultimately, as discussed in Volume 3, only routine vessel and aircraft transits activities between Guam and Tinian are proposed to occur outside the geographic scope of NEPA.
 The character of these activities has been studied and determined not to have the potential to significantly harm the global commons.
-Therefore, EO 12114 is not applicable.
-The document, through the Draft, remained labeled as an EIS/OEIS.
-After the public comment period and review of the comments, it was re-titled as an EIS and developed solely under NEPA.
+Therefore, only NEPA requirements are applicable to the proposed actions since no activities trigger coverage by EO 12114.
+The document through this draft remains labeled as an EIS/OEIS.
+It will, however re-titled as an EIS and developed solely under NEPA, if no additional information to the contrary is revealed during the public comment process.